hiyuchang/hiyuchang.github.io/index.md

   - Authors: **Y. Sun**, Y. Mao, J. Zhang
   - Accepted to *IEEE Transactions on Mobile Computing* (CCF A).
   - This is one of my personally favourite ideas!
-A chinese introduction will be online soon.
+A chinese introduction is online [here](https://mp.weixin.qq.com/s/7M-OLONznfRvQf-FPIKuIw).

 #### Client scheduling